fuzzywe/CODING/BIT MANIPULATION/BIT MANIPULATION.md

+| will be used to set
+^ will be used to toggle
+& will be used to check
+&~ will be used to clear

 Given a 32 bit unsigned integer num and an integer i.
 Perform following operations on the number -

 1. Get ith bit